frame-lang/frame_transpiler/docs/source/advanced_frame/compartments.rst

     var _state_ = OFF

-However, transition parameters now mean there is more data associated with a state than just the state variable.
+However, transition parameters, state paramenters and state variables now mean there is more data associated with a state than just the state variable.
 To accomplish this, Frame introduces the idea of the **Compartment**.
 A compartment is, in essence, a *state closure*.